Musa-Hesenli/Musa-Hesenli/README.md

 - 👋 Hi, I’m @Musa-Hesenli
-- 👀 I’m interested in Web Development and Mobile App Development
+- 👀 I’m interested in Software development
 - 🌱 I’m currently learning Laravel and React JS
 - 💞️ I’m looking to collaborate on React JS or Laravel Applications
 - 📫 How to reach me: email: musahesenli02@gmail.com, +994559779778